All Episodes

 He didn't hit him hard enough.

-And obviously Cindy thinks Cruz got away with too much uh revivalism.
+And obviously, Cindy thinks Cruz got away with too much revivalism.

-Or people look at people who who don't wear it on their sleeves think that those who do are creepy.
+Or people, look at people who don't wear it on their sleeves think that those who do are creepy.

-Yeah, you the cr the the what the the fish comment and the cross on the back and what have you comment that she made.
+Yeah, the fish comment and the cross on the back and what have you comment that she made.

-My only point is I know these guys are gonna go after each other.
+My only point is: I know these guys are going to go after each other.

 It's the name of the game.

-Um The Democrats do the same thing in their primaries, but they have unique ways of of doing it.
+The Democrats do the same thing in their primaries, but they have unique ways of doing it.

-I just I just think that if you're gonna go after um Cruz, it just it isn't gonna, it isn't gonna help you to try to convince people that he's not qualified because he's Canadian, even if you're trying to be funny with it, and then say that he wants his comfortable okay with people dying in the street because they don't have health care.
+I just think that if you're going to go after Cruz, it isn't going to help you to try to convince people that he's not qualified because he's Canadian, even if you're trying to be funny with it, and then say that he wants his comfortable, okay, with people dying in the street because they don't have health care.

-Those are the things that are raised red flags for people who are supporting Trump who think he's an outsider running against the establishment.
+Those are the things that raise red flags for people who are supporting Trump, who think he's an outsider running against the establishment.

-And when he when he ends up sounding like a member of the establishment, that's all I'm saying.
+And when he ends up sounding like a member of the establishment, that's all I'm saying.

 When he ends up sounding like a member of the establishment, some people in his group are going to have red flags raised.

-Let me there's another criticism of Trump going on out there, or not criticism, is another pardon of Snibbles, is an observation.
+Let me there's another criticism of Trump going on out there, or not criticism, per se, pardon the snibbles, is an observation.

 A lot of people believe that what Trump is doing is bringing a bunch of new people into the political process.